 Controlling Fire Ants in Your Yard

-As red imported fire ants continue to spread across North Carolina and the country, you may be a bit more leery about new ant mounds in your yard.
-We’ve all had that moment when we find little six-legged scavengers and wonder if the dreaded fire ant has set up shop.
+As red imported fire ants continue to spread across North Carolina and the country, you may be a bit more leery about any new ant mounds in your yard.
+We’ve all had that moment after we spot the little six-legged scavengers and wonder if the dreaded fire ant has set up shop.

-Fire ant mounds are usually a distinct dome-shape, with no opening at the center, and always out in the open.
+Fire ant mounds are usually a distinct dome-shape with no opening at the top, which are found out in the open.

 - These biting, stinging insects, originally from southern Brazil, have spread across the southern United States and currently can be found in at least 75 of 100 N.C. counties (U.S. Map | N.C.
 Map).